12/08/22 Update: G Suite has been rebranded to Google Workspace. However, all information below remains relevant.

-G Suite has grown and matured a lot over the past ten years and so have the companies that use it.
-To make it easier for large organisations to manage their IT infrastructure, companies can register multiple domains within G Suite, so that all employees can be managed in the same instance, regardless of which branch of the business they are in.
+Google Workspace has grown and matured a lot over the past ten years and so have the companies that use it.
+To make it easier for large organisations to manage their IT infrastructure, companies can register multiple domains within Workspace so that all employees can be managed in the same instance, regardless of which branch of the business they are in.

-There are a lot of reasons why companies purchase and operate under multiple domains, such as geographically based branding, differentiating specialisms within the organisation and of course for SEO purposes.
+There are a lot of reasons why companies purchase and operate under multiple domains, such as geographically based branding, differentiating specialisms within the organisation and, of course, SEO purposes.

-This blog post aims to break down the different aspects of working with multiple domains in G Suite and highlight how Google Cloud Partners, like Cobry, can help make the most of the service.
+This blog post aims to break down the different aspects of working with multiple domains in Workspace and highlight how Google Cloud Partners, like Cobry, can help make the most of the service.

-If you’re still to make the move to G Suite, you can get in touch with us to discuss how we can help your organisation make the transition as smooth as possible.
+If you’re still to make the move to Workspace, you can get in touch with us to discuss how we can help your organisation make the transition as smooth as possible.

-When your organisation signs up for G Suite, your Admin or Google Cloud Partner provides the domain name that you would like to have associated with G Suite.
+When your organisation signs up for Workspace, your Admin or Google Cloud Partner provides the domain name that you would like to have associated with Workspace.
 This becomes the primary domain for all users and will be used to form their email address.
 This domain must be one that your organisation already owns, otherwise you can purchase it during the setup.

-If your organisation owns multiple domains, and would like to use them within G Suite, they can be added either as an additional domain or as a domain alias.
+If your organisation owns multiple domains and would like to use them within Workspace, they can be added either as an additional domain or as a domain alias.

 - Domain alias: provides users with an additional email address at the domain.